ryancdickson/www.ccadb.org/cas/incident-report.md

 #### When are reports expected?

-**For Incident Reports:** Within 72 hours of the CA Owner being made aware of an incident (i.e., "initial incident disclosure"), the CA Owner MUST either:
+Within 72 hours of the CA Owner being made aware of an incident (i.e., "initial incident disclosure") or audit finding, the CA Owner MUST either:
 - disclose a Preliminary or Full Incident Report; or
 - respond to a Preliminary Incident Report previously created for the incident by a third party reporter.